This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 It's incredibly powerful, but largely answers the question: "What happened?"

 Transactional data tells you what people did.
-But not who they are or why they did it — which are key questions if you sell online.
+But not who they are or why they did it.
+Both are key questions if you sell online.

 02 — Identified problems